The Best Grow Light Ballasts of 2020

 A Reliable 1000 watt ballast

-If you’re looking for a durable and reliable electronic ballast, then the Hydrofarm Phantom is an excellent choice.
+If you’re looking for a durable and reliable electronic ballast, then the Vivosun model is an excellent choice.
+One important factor is that it’s a more affordable price than many others models.

-The Hydrofarm ballast includes a 5-year warranty on the device.
+.
 When you feel it, you can tell why they cover the machine for so long.
 It feels indestructible with a sturdy casing.
-Because the Phantom ballast cools itself without a fan, there are no moving parts to break.
+Because the Vivosun ballast cools itself without a fan, there are no moving parts to break.
 You may think that would make it run hot, but it stays cool.

 - Stays cool